Video Clip Service

 - The service is not for entire videos but only for short scenes or collections of scenes.

 - Video clip requests will typically require a week to process, longer if the video needs to be purchased first.

 - Clips will be provided to you on USB drive or DVD, or can be made available for streaming online within Collab.

 How it works

-To make a clip request, simply fill out a clip request form available at the Clemons information desk, or the online form.
+To make a clip request, please fill out the online form.
 We will need: